Triple Bottom Line Model

 To understand the major improvement areas we conducted a Materiality analysis in 2021.
 This creates the fundamental basis for our goals and Sustainability Roadmap.

-Brav also conducted a Carbon Footprint Accounting/LCA for 2021.
+Brav also conducted a Carbon Footprint Accounting/LCA for 2021 and 2022.

 This work is the output for the starting point of measurable reductions/Science Based Targets.